LukaSirotkovic/TVZ-Career-Day/README.md

-This page is created for TVZ Carrer day
+This page is created for TVZ Carrer day event